uniflow-io/uniflow/docs/blog/2019-11-30-so-many-clients/index.md

 This is why so many clients will never be enough ⚔️.

 And what if : we mixed all the clients together ?
-Why it won't be the case ?

 This is obvious to say that, but it allows to see things at another next level.